 Dried foods are not only convenient to carry on backpacking trips, but are also great for emergency food supplies!
 If you're out traveling with the kids in the car, take along healthy dehydrated food snacks.

-When first starting out dehydrating food, begin with small batches so you can make a note of how long it takes to dry.
-Also with small batches, you'll learn what you do - and don't - like.
+When first starting out dehydrating food, begin with small batches so you can make a note of how long it takes to dry for future reference.

-Try out new recipes and different combinations.
 Make your own trail mix of dried grapes (raisins!), dried apples, dried bananas, and salted nuts.
-Add a bit of granola too.
-Check out this awesome Granola Recipe from Cookie + Kate.

 Thanks, Dad - I can smile about that now.

-If you don't have a dehydrator or want to spend money on one, use your oven.
 Set it to its lowest temperature.
 Bear in mind that it won't be as energy-efficient as an electric dehydrator, and it may take longer too.

 Once you get the hang of drying your own goodies, you'll discover that it's not just about saving money, it's about adopting a lifestyle that values self-sufficiency, overall health, and respect for the environment that we all share on Mother Earth.